DFHack/dfhack/docs/dev/Lua API.rst

 building-hacks
 ==============

-This plugin overwrites some methods in workshop df class so that mechanical workshops are possible.
-Although plugin export a function it's recommended to use lua decorated function.
+This plugin overwrites some methods in workshop df class to change and extend workshop functionality.
+See exported function list for details.

 .. contents::
   :local: